Baptists: United States

-In the American South, the interpretation of the American Civil War, abolition of slavery and postwar period has differed sharply by race since those years.
+In the American South, the interpretation of the Civil War, the abolition of slavery and the postwar period has differed sharply by race since those years.
 Americans have often interpreted great events in religious terms.
-Historian Wilson Fallin contrasts the interpretation of Civil War and Reconstruction in white versus Black memory by analyzing Baptist sermons documented in Alabama.
-Soon after the Civil War, most Black Baptists in the South left the Southern Baptist Convention, reducing its numbers by hundreds of thousands or more.
+Historian Wilson Fallin contrasts the interpretation of Civil War and Reconstruction in White versus Black memory by analyzing Baptist sermons documented in Alabama.
 They quickly organized their own congregations and developed their own regional and state associations and, by the end of the 19th century, a national convention.

 White preachers in Alabama after Reconstruction expressed the view that:

-Black preachers interpreted the Civil War, Emancipation and Reconstruction as:

-"God's gift of freedom."
-They had a gospel of liberation, having long identified with the Book of Exodus from slavery in the Old Testament.
+Black preachers interpreted the Civil War, Emancipation and Reconstruction as "God's gift of freedom."
+They had a gospel of liberation, having long been identified with the Book of Exodus from slavery in the Old Testament.
 They took opportunities to exercise their independence, to worship in their own way, to affirm their worth and dignity, and to proclaim the fatherhood of God and the brotherhood of man.
 Most of all, they quickly formed their own churches, associations, and conventions to operate freely without white supervision.
-These institutions offered self-help and racial uplift, a place to develop and use leadership, and places for proclamation of the gospel of liberation.
+These institutions offered self-help and racial uplift, a place to develop and use leadership, and places for the proclamation of the gospel of liberation.
 As a result, Black preachers said that God would protect and help him and God's people; God would be their rock in a stormy land.

 The Southern Baptist Convention supported white supremacy and its results: disenfranchising most Blacks and many poor whites at the turn of the 20th century by raising barriers to voter registration, and passage of racial segregation laws that enforced the system of Jim Crow.
 Its members largely resisted the civil rights movement in the South, which sought to enforce their constitutional rights for public access and voting; and enforcement of midcentury federal civil rights laws.

 In 1995, the Southern Baptist Convention passed a resolution that recognized the failure of their ancestors to protect the civil rights of African Americans.
 More than 20,000 Southern Baptists registered for the meeting in Atlanta.
 The resolution declared that messengers, as SBC delegates are called, "unwaveringly denounce racism, in all its forms, as deplorable sin" and "lament and repudiate historic acts of evil such as slavery from which we continue to reap a bitter harvest."
 It offered an apology to all African Americans for "condoning and/or perpetuating individual and systemic racism in our lifetime" and repentance for "racism of which we have been guilty, whether consciously or unconsciously."
-Although Southern Baptists have condemned racism in the past, this was the first time the convention, predominantly white since the Reconstruction era, had specifically addressed the issue of slavery.
+Although Southern Baptists have condemned racism in the past, this was the first time the convention, predominantly White since the Reconstruction era, had specifically addressed the issue of slavery.